IntegerMan/vue-space-sim/README.md

 -   [ ] Introduce a Web API
 -   [ ] Recreate simulation logic in F#
 -   [ ] Add in SignalR Communications
+-   [ ] Allow multiple instances on one machine

+## Factions

+### The Expedition

+Established first outpost for scientific survey.
+Interested in westward expansion.

+Favors a capital ship mentality with high end ships that are highly modular and make their presence known.

+### The Expanse

+The old world expanding into the new.
+Directly opposed with The Expedition, and in favor of raw resource exploitation of the new world.

+### Refuge

+A gathering of military forces who have formed their own state and just want isolation.
+Hyper-focused on military discipline and technology while becoming self-sufficient.

+Favors an active defense strategy with rigorous patrols and active sensors and layers of defense.

+Military technology is built around expendable munitions.

+## Training Missions

+## Mission 1: Helm Training

+## Mission 2: Combat

+## Mission 3: Navigation & Sensors

+## Mission 4: Flight Operations

+## Mission 5: Engineering

+## Mission 6: End-to-end Training

 ## Project setup